Health and Safety

 - Women’s Resource Center

-Depending on the nature of the emergency, immediately contact the proper authorities in order of importance:
+Depending on the nature of the emergency (including but not exclusive to: a major medical issue, an arrest, an assault, political unrest, natural disaster, etc.), students should immediately contact the proper authorities in order of importance:

 - In-country emergency medical, police, or consular services

 - In-country program management staff.
-This can include your host institution's emergency contact or faculty leader.
+This can include your host institution's emergency contact or faculty program leader.

 - Your family and friends to keep them updated on the situation when necessary.